soficshifts/conky-lua-cairo/README.md

 If you love the eye candy Conky offers for your desktop, and refuse to move to Wayland until Conky works properly in it, you've come to the right place.

 These scripts are ones I built for fun and to remind myself of all the math involed in graphics programming.

-I experimented with clocks, both analoge and digital ones using Lua scripting and the Cairo graphics library.
+These include

+1. [Clocks](./README.md#clocks) - various clocks documented below.
+2. [Dials](./README-DIALS.md) - a library and demo on a round dial for a retro looking guage (documented separately).
+This is for more advanced use.

-All of these are available in most Linux distros, so consult your disto docs or forums on how to install them.
+Conky, Lua, and Ciaro are available in most Linux distros, so consult your disto docs or forums on how to install them.
+Conky is a native X application, it does *not* work well in Wayland without doing some work, which I cannot describe as I don't use Wayland.
+So many "standard" Linux Window Environments such as Gnome and KDE will need further configuration to make them look nice.

+I have tested on both Garuada Linux on an x86 and Debian (Raspberry Pi OS) on a Raspberry Pi 3 and 4; all running the [i3](https://i3wm.org/) window manager.

 They use the "Liberation Sans" font.
 Given the nightmare of Linux and Fonts (or just fonts in general), I cannot guarantee you have that font.
 So if you get missing font errors, try to find a font that works for you.

 They are free to use, or review for inspiration for your own projects, or just brush up on your rotational geometry and linear transformation skills.
-Please don't exepect any support, they are for people who can use Conky; understand programming; along with the maths involed in graphics programming.
+Please don't expect any support, they are for people who can use Conky; understand programming; along with the maths involed in graphics programming.

 ## Running

+First, *make sure you change `.conf` conky file's `lua_load` property to the absolute path to the lua script.*

 You can run these by providing Conky with the `.conf` file.  e.g. in the directory where you have put the config files (or provide the full path)